digitoimistodude/neckbeard/README.md

 ## What's NOT inside

-- No customizer
+- No customizer (this is dev-theme, not a theme for all)
-- No welcome screen
+- No welcome screen (see above)
-- No Jetpack stuff
+- No Jetpack stuff (see above)
-- No bourbon
+- No bourbon (mostly bloat and useless mixins, like compass)
+- No child theme support (this is going to be a starter theme for devs)
-- Gulp instead of Grunt
+- Gulp instead of Grunt (simpler to read, newer)

 ## TODO

-- Add devpackages
+- [ ] Add devpackages
-- Remove bourbon
+- [x] Remove bourbon
-- Add normalize.scss
+- [x] Add normalize.scss